0mar/mercurial/README.md

 This simulation has quite some points for improvement.
 Known issues include:

-#### Dynamic planner speed directions ####

-For large crowds, the speed computation of the dynamic planner becomes unstable and pedestrians are observed congregating in waves.
-This is especially noticed around entrances with a high pedestrian output
 #### Path planning checkpoint congestion ####

 Since the indicative path planner computes intermediate locations for the pedestrians to follow until they reach the goal and many pedestrians share the same indicative path, congestion and brawls occur when too many pedestrians approach the same obstacle.

-#### Pressure driving pedestrians up walls ####

- While the simulation deals with stuck pedestrians, sometimes the pressure pushes pedestrians into walls or obstacles.
-  Sometimes this means pedestrians are stationary until the density reduces to normal proportions, but in some configurations a dead lock can occur, in which a group of pedestrians is unable to because of a pressure caused by the group itself.
 #### Slowness of QP solver for larger grids ####

-The default cell size for the grid computer is 20 times 20, quite coarse.
-However, larger grids have their impact on the simulation speed.
+The default cell size for the grid computer is 50 times 50, quite coarse.
+A sparse matrix implementation should solve this.

 ### Contribution guidelines ###